dotnet/TorchSharp/docfx/articles/memory.md

 }
 ```

-Meanwhile, if you want do write a dataset on your own, you shall notice that data loaders will dispose the tensors got from `GetTensor` after collation.
-So a dataset like this will not work because the saved tensor is disposed:
+Meanwhile, when writing a dataset on your own, it should be noticed that the data loaders will dispose the tensors created in `GetTensor` after collation.
+So a dataset like this will not work because the saved tensor will be disposed:

 ```csharp
 using TorchSharp;